What's the past tense of "lose"?

 FAQs

-What’s the past tense of ‘lose’?
+What's the past tense of "lose"?

-Is ‘lose’ a regular verb?
+Is "lose" a regular or irregular verb?

-How is past participle ‘lost’ used?
+How is past participle "lost" used?

-How is simple past ‘lost’ used?
+How is simple past "lost" used?

 Sources